 Comparing car insurance can help you find the best deals, though it's tempting just to pick the cheapest price without fully checking the details of each policy.

 Lots of people think that the premium relates to the value of their car.
 And to a certain extend it does – so why do some young drivers find the cost of insurance is much greater than the cost of the car they drive?

-So before comparing quotes it’s a good idea to understand what factors really do affect the cost of your car insurance:
+So before comparing quotes it's a good idea to understand the factors that affect the cost of your car insurance.

 - Your address.

 - Your driving experience (how many years since you passed your test as well as any speeding or other offences).

 - Your claims history both fault and non-fault.